 Finally, sensitivity to mispronunciation may not be modulated by development at all.
 Infants’ overall language processing becomes more efficient, but their sensitivity to mispronunciations may not change.
 Across infancy and toddlerhood, mispronunciations would thus be detected and lead to less looks at a target than correct pronunciations, but the size of this effect would not change, nor be related to vocabulary size.
 This pattern is not predicted by any mainstream theory of language acquisition, but for completeness we mention it here.

 Research following the seminal study by Swingley and Aslin (2000) has extended mispronunciation sensitivity to infants as young as 9 months (Bergelson & Swingley, 2017), indicating that from early stages of the developing lexicon onwards, infants can and do detect mispronunciations.
 Regarding the change in mispronunciation sensitivity over development, however, only a handful of studies have compared more than one age group on the same mispronunciation task (see Table X), making the current meta-analysis very informative.
 One study has found evidence for infants to become less sensitive to mispronunciations as they develop.
-Mani and Plunkett (2011) presented 18- and 24-month-olds with mispronunciations varying in the number of features changed (see below for a discussion of the role of features).
+Mani and Plunkett (2011) presented 18- and 24-month-olds with mispronunciations varying in the number of phonological features changed (e.g., changing an p into a b, a 1-feature change, versus changing a p into a g, a 2-feature change; see below for a discussion of the role of features).
 18-month-olds were sensitive to mispronunciations, regardless of the number of features changed.
 24-month-olds, in contrast, fixated the target image equally for both correct and 1-feature mispronounced trials, although they were sensitive to larger mispronunciations.
 In other words, for 1-feature mispronunciations at least, sensitivity decreased from 18 to 24 months, providing support to the prediction that mispronunciation sensitivity may decrease with development.

 In contrast, other studies have found evidence for greater mispronunciation sensitivity as children develop.
-More precisely, the difference in target looking for correct and mispronounced trials is smaller in younger infants and grows as infants develop.
+More precisely, the difference in target looking for correct and mispronounced trials is reported to be smaller in younger infants and grows as infants develop.
 Mani and Plunkett (2007) tested 15-, 18-, and 24-month-olds learning British English; although all three groups were sensitive to mispronunciations, 15-month-olds showed a less robust sensitivity.
 An increase in sensitivity to mispronunciations has also been found from 20 to 24 months (van der Feest & Fikkert, 2015) and 15 to 18 months (Altvater Mackensen et al., 2013) in Dutch infants, as well as German infants from 22 to 25 months (Altvater-Mackensen, 2010).
 Furthermore, van der Feest and Fikkert (2015) found that sensitivity to specific kinds of mispronunciations develop at different ages depending on language infants are learning.
 In other words, the native language constraints which kinds of mispronunciations infants are sensitive to first, and that as infants develop, they become sensitive to other mispronunciations.
 These studies award support to the prediction that mispronunciation sensitivity improves with development.